Gismo1337/interactive-portfolio-showcase/posts/showcase.md

 ---
-title: "\U0001F4BB Interactive Portfolio Showcase For Developers"
+title: 💻 Interactive Portfolio Showcase For Developers
 published: true
 description: A interactive showcase of developer portfolios.
 Contribute to the repositories will be merged into this dev.to article!
 tags: 'career, webdev, programming'
 cover_image: ./assets/ben-kolde-bs2Ba7t69mM-unsplash.jpg
 canonical_url: null
-id: 1054301
-date: '2022-04-13T20:51:00Z'
 ---

 # The Interactive Developer Portfolio Showcase

 A interactive showcase of developer portfolios.
-Contributions to this repositories will be merged into this [dev.to article](https://dev.to/gismo1337/interactive-portfolio-showcase-for-developers-26jk-temp-slug-6409226).
+Contributions to this repositories will be merged into this [dev.to article](https://dev.to/gismo1337/interactive-portfolio-showcase-for-developers-3jhg).

 Have you built a portfolio?
 Open a [PR](https://github.com/Gismo1337/interactive-portfolio-showcase/blob/main/CONTRIBUTING.md) to the repo and let's showcase your work live on dev.to!